axpendix/tcgone-engine-contrib/README.md

 ### What to do next?

-1. We usually have a lot of bugs to sort out, please go to <https://forum.tcgone.net/c/bug-reports> then start hunting them!
+1. We usually have a lot of [unresolved bugs to sort out](https://forum.tcgone.net/c/bug-reports?solved=no), we'd appreciate a lot if you'd start hunting them!

 2. Start implementing Pokemod expansions under [pokemod package](https://github.com/axpendix/tcgone-engine-contrib/tree/master/src/tcgwars/logic/impl/pokemod).

 3. Other than that, you may start looking at the missing [gen4 sets](https://github.com/axpendix/tcgone-engine-contrib/tree/master/src/tcgwars/logic/impl/gen4) and start coding!

 [return-to-contribution-guide](https://forum.tcgone.net/t/26)

+Thank you!